 - Avoid Bears -- If possible, change your course to avoid bears that you've detected, or move slowly away from it.
 Never approach a bear, even from a boat or kayak; approaching a bear can cause undue stress and provoke an attack.

 - Store Food Properly -- Keep all food and scented items under your immediate control, at all times.
 While camping, keep a clean camp and store food appropriately.
+Do not allow a bear to get your food.
+It will only encourage the bear and make the problem worse for the next person.

 - Report Bear Encounters -- If you have an encounter with a bear, report it to a park ranger as soon as possible.
 This will alert others and enable park staff to respond appropriately to the situation, if necessary.